 April – Early May 1957

 Bond is on assignment to stop the trafficking of heroin into Britain from Mexico.
-Bond destroys the processing warehouse in Mexico City with a thermite bomb, and is forced to kill Mexican assassin with bare hands.
+Bond destroys the processing warehouse in Mexico City with a thermite bomb, and is forced to kill a Mexican assassin with his bare hands (which he admits to himself he found very upsetting.)
 (GF)